Universal Translation Services

 Introduction

 With its classical history, Afghanistan has dominated the Asian continent, especially the Southeast region.
 Afghanistan’s culture, history, and art stand alone in this rapidly developing World.
-Languages like Persian language, Hindi/Urdu, and Arabic dominate the Southeast Asian region, but when it comes to culture, art, custom, and professional translation services Afghanistan and the Afghani language are incomparable.
+Languages like Persian, Hindi/Urdu, and Arabic dominate the Southeast Asian region.
+However, Afghanistan and the Afghani language are incomparable regarding culture, art, customs, and professional translation services.

-Previously, the Persian language and Arabic languages held a significant position in Southeast Asia in terms of linguistics.
+Previously, the Persian and Arabic languages held a significant position in Southeast Asia regarding linguistics.
 Still, during the Colonization era, colonists introduced languages like English, French, Dutch, and Portuguese to the people of Asia.
 Though most of these languages were sent back with the colonizers, English still dominated the minds of Asians.

 Colonization had a very significant effect on the lives of Asians.
-This impact was not only political but also linguistic, cultural, and artistic.
-Pashto, the official and national language of Afghanistan already overshadowed by Arabic and Persian language, was now once again overshadowed by the influence of English.
-Pashto never got the recognition same as Persian, Arabic, and English.
+This impact was political but also linguistic, cultural, and artistic.
+Pashto, the official and national language of Afghanistan, was already overshadowed by Arabic and Persian and was again overshadowed by English’s influence.
+Pashto never got the same recognition as Persian, Arabic, and English.

 Even after the end of the colonization era, Pashto is still confined to Afghanistan.
-It is also spoken in North-western Pakistan, but it is mainly due to the Afghan refugees living there.
+It is also spoken in North-western Pakistan, mainly due to the Afghan refugees living there.
 Pashto is a very underrated language in both literature and communication.

-For the past few centuries, multilingual poets and writers have created numerous works in Persian and Arabic but Pashto.
-For the time being, let’s introduce you to this beautiful language and why it is very unappreciated.
+Multilingual poets and writers have created numerous works in Persian and Arabic but Pashto for centuries.
+Let’s introduce you to this beautiful language and why it is very unappreciated.

 Also, we will dig into the historical roots of Afghani, the language, and Afghanistan, the country.
 We will also introduce a “certified translation” and certified translation services for Afghanistan.